-- (3) shall update or cause to be updated the collection provided for in Paragraph (2) of this subsection within three months after the laws enacted during each session of the legislature are published in the New Mexico Statutes Annotated; and - (4) in complying with Paragraphs (1) and (2) of this subsection, may rely on the study of New Mexico's collateral sanctions, disqualifications and relief provisions prepared by the national institute of justice described in Section 510 of the Court Security Improvement Act of 2007, Pub.
-L. 110-177. - B. As required by Subsection A of this section, the identification agency shall include or cause to be included the following statements in a prominent manner at the beginning of the collection: - (1) "This collection has not been enacted into law and does not have the force of law."; - (2) "An error or omission in this collection, or in any reference work cited in this collection, is not a reason for invalidating a plea, conviction or sentence or for not imposing a collateral sanction or authorizing a disqualification."; - (3) "The laws of other jurisdictions and New Mexico counties and municipalities and the New Mexico impose additional collateral sanctions and authorize additional disqualifications."; and
+- in complying with Paragraphs (1) and (2) of this subsection, may rely on the study of New Mexico's collateral sanctions, disqualifications and relief provisions prepared by the national institute of justice described in Section 510 of the federal Court Security Improvement Act of 2007, Pub.
+L. 110-177. - As required by Subsection A of this section, the identification agency shall include or cause to be included the following statements in a prominent manner at the beginning of the collection: - "This collection has not been enacted into (1) law and does not have the force of law."; - "An error or omission in this collection, (2) or in any reference work cited in this collection, is not a reason for invalidating a plea, conviction or sentence or for not imposing a collateral sanction or authorizing a disqualification."; - "The laws of other jurisdictions and New (3) Mexico counties and municipalities and the New Mexico Administrative Code are not included in this collection and may impose additional collateral sanctions and authorize additional disqualifications."; and